Ossoff’s mom speaks at Brookhaven meeting for ‘comfort women’ memorial

 Fenton, who is Australian, said the “comfort women” were made up of many nationalities, including her own.
 Her comments to the council:

 “I’m here to speak on behalf of those supporting the artwork.
 I’d just like to commend you, commend your vision in considering welcoming this artwork that pays respect to women of all nationalities including my own and their Korean sisters.
 It lends something beautiful to something that is so ugly.
 It will be a place to reflect on the horrors of the past while energizing us for the battle of today.
-And I congratulate you for your enlightened consideration of this sensitive and thoughtful artwork.
+And I congratulate you for your enlightened consideration of this sensitive and thoughtful artwork.”

+Ossoff faces Republican Karen Handel in the June 20 runoff.
+The winner will replace Tom Price in Congress, representing the 6th District that includes portions of Brookhaven, Dunwoody and Sandy Springs.